vvitad/vvitad/READMEMAYBE.md

 - 👀 I’m interested in friends..
 - 🌱 I’m currently learning Python, obviously.
 - 💞️ I’m looking to collaborate on literally anything.
-- 📫 How to reach me Telegram - @pbjrrrd.
+- 📫 You can reach me in Telegram - @pbjrrrd.

 <!---
 vvitad/vvitad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.